-Average weather and climate in Scotland
+Climate and Average Weather in Scotland

 The wettest parts of Scotland experience an average of 250 days of rain per year, whereas the driest parts only experience an average of about 150 days of rain per year.
-The average number of days with snow falling in Scotland ranges from 15 to 20 days, whereas on the peaks and mountains the average number of days with snow falling is on average 100 days.
+The average number of days with snow falling in Scotland ranges from 15 to 20 days, whereas on the peaks and mountains the number of days with snow falling is on average 100 days.

-Interested in the more detailed Weather and Climate of Scotland?
+Interested in more detailed Weather and Climate information?

-Please select a city in or below the map you wish to travel to or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Average minimum and maximum temperatures over the year

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Average monthly precipitation over the year (rainfall, snow etc)

 3. Average monthly hours of sunshine over the year